MozillaFoundation/mofo-devops/README.md

 1. Do not email this address unless there is immediate action that needs to be taken by the on-call engineer.
 This email is not for simply making them aware of an issue they're not responsible for fixing.
 2. This email address is **not** meant to be cc'd on email threads, as it will generate a new incident report for every response to the thread. **Please only email it once per incident, that's all that is required**

+### Incident response plan

+Our Incident response plan for Stripe, Paypal and 1Password can be accessed by employees [at this link](https://docs.google.com/a/mozilla.com/document/d/1AVSqG1WfQNTyvyOQAXwrHjT6JQwRjk0AFnJzUbS7Hxg/edit?usp=sharing)

 ### Current status of all the things:

 http://status.mozillafoundation.org/